Takazudo/jQuery.ImgLoader/README.md

 # jQuery.ImgLoader

-jQuery.Imgloader handles imgs' loading.
+jQuery.Imgloader handles multiple imgs' loading.
-Img elements are loaded progressively on the html. jQuery.ImgLoader loads imgs as background task.
-This triggers events when they were loaded to the browser.
-So, you can append the load-completed imgs to the html.
+Img elements are loaded progressively on the page. jQuery.ImgLoader loads imgs as background task.
+This triggers events when each imgs' loadings were completed.
+Then, you can append the load-completed imgs to the page.

 ## demos